 In compliance with IRS regulations, the Board of Directors of U.S. Friends of Gladstone's Library maintains complete discretion over gifts to Gladstone's Library.

 We look forward to adding you to our list of generous and committed donors.

 Directors and Officers of U.S. Friends of Gladstone's Library

-President: Scott Evenbeck (West New York, NJ)
+President: Scott Evenbeck (Claremont, CA)

 Secretary/Director: Peter Francis (Hawarden, Wales)

 Marilyn Russell (Lawrence, KS)